ceph/ceph-container/README.md

 5. Make a PR of your changes.

 ### Adding a Ceph release
 Ideally, adding a new Ceph release is fairly easy.
 In the best case, all that needs done is adding flavors for the new Ceph version to the Makefile.
+At minimum, `ALL_BUILDABLE_FLAVORS` must be updated in the Makefile.

 In the worst case, trying to make as few modifications as possible:
 1. Add flavors for new Ceph versions to the Makefile.
+   - At minimum: `ALL_BUILDABLE_FLAVORS`.
 2. Edit `src/` files to support the new version if necessary, making sure not to break previous versions.
 3. Edit `src/ALL/<distro>` files to support the new version if necessary, making sure not to break